msoukhomlinov/n8n-nodes-hudu/DEBUG.md

 1. Enable relevant debug categories
 2. Reproduce the issue
 3. Collect logs
 4. Create an issue on GitHub with the logs (ensure sensitive data is removed)

+# Debug Information

+## Pagination and Limits

+There is a discrepancy between the linter rules and the actual code regarding default pagination limits:

+1. The linter rules expect `default: 50` in the description files
+2. The actual code uses `HUDU_API_CONSTANTS.PAGE_SIZE` which is set to 10

+This inconsistency is acceptable because:
+- The description files define UI parameters in the n8n interface
+- The actual API calls use the constant defined in constants.ts
+- We've standardized all handlers to use HUDU_API_CONSTANTS.PAGE_SIZE

+If any issues arise related to pagination limits, check both the description files and the handler implementations.